Pairwise independent correlation gap: Set Functions with Pairwise Independence

-One of the motivations for studying constructions of pairwise independent random variables is that there is always a joint distribution that has a low cardinality support (polynomial in $n$), in contrast to mutual independence (exponential in $n$).
-The low cardinality of the distribution has important ramifications in efficiently derandomizing algorithms for combinatorial optimization problems \cite{wigderson94,luby}.
-Pairwise independence is useful in modeling situations where the underlying randomness has zero or close to zero correlations but complex higher-order dependencies.
-Such behavior has been experimentally observed in cortical neurons in \cite{schenid}, where weak correlations between pairs of neurons coexist with strong collective behavior of multiple neurons.
-Consequently, approximations based on the assumption of mutual independence are weak.
+Given Bernoulli random variables $(\tilde{x}_1,\ldots,\tilde{x}_n)$, mutual independence is equivalent to the condition $P(\tilde{x}_i = x_i; i \in N) = \prod_{i=1}^{n}P(\tilde{x}_i = x_i)$ for all $\mb{x} \in \{0,1\}^n$.
+Pairwise independence is a weaker notion where only pairs of random variables are independent, namely $P(\tilde{x}_i = x_i,\tilde{x}_j = x_j) = P(\tilde{x}_i = x_i)P(\tilde{x}_j = x_j)$ for all $(x_i,x_j)\in \{0,1\}^2$ and $i < j, \; i,j \in N$.
+One of the motivations for studying pairwise independent random variables is that the joint distribution can have a low cardinality support (quadratic in $n$), in contrast to mutually independent random variables (exponential in $n$).
+The low cardinality of these distributions have important ramifications in efficiently derandomizing algorithms for NP-hard optimization problems \cite{luby}.
+Pairwise independence has also proved to be useful in modeling data with zero or weak correlations but more complex higher-order dependencies.
+Such behavior has been observed experimentally in cortical neurons \cite{schenid}.
+Recently there has been an interest in understanding the behavior of stochastic optimization problems by relaxing the assumption of mutual independence to pairwise independence \cite{ramachandra2021pairwise,cara,dughmi,gupta}.
+Our results are related to this line of work.